true-async/php-true-async-rfc/basic.md

 If this limit is exceeded, all zombie coroutines are canceled.

-The delay time for handling zombie coroutines can be configured using a constant in the `ini` file: `async.zombie_coroutine_timeout`, which is set to two seconds by default.
+The delay time for handling zombie coroutines can be configured using a constant in the `php.ini` file: `async.zombie_coroutine_timeout`, which is set to two seconds by default.

 If a coroutine is created within a user-defined `Scope`, the programmer can set a custom timeout for that specific `Scope` using the `Scope::disposeAfterTimeout(int $ms)` method.